heech1013/rapport/README.md

 (2021.08 ~ 진행 중)

+- function names should say what they do
 - update directory structure
   - commit `d674a`
+  - commit `bdf42`
 - remove duplicate code
   - commit `f613c`
   - commit `15bb0`